 What is an Exit Plan?

 According to Corporate Finance Institute, an exit strategy is “the plan for the transition of business ownership either to another company or investors”.
 Exit strategies should be informed and deliberate; thus, methodical and strategic planning are required in order for you to get the best out of your business.
-Exit strategies are not planned overnight, nor are they supposed to be decided upon in haste.
+Exit strategies or “Continuity Planning” is not done overnight, nor are they supposed to be decided upon in haste.

 An exit plan answers the following questions:

 - What will happen to my business if key employees leave?

 - What will happen to my business when the market goes against me?